Newborn Screening Information for Families:

 These assays use two different antibodies (specialized proteins) that bind to a molecule of interest (a hormone) present in the blood.
 One of the two antibodies used in the test contains a fluorescent label on it.
 Fluorescence is released as a result, which can be measured to determine how much of the hormone is present in the sample.

-Minnesota's Newborn Screening Program has a two-tiered testing approach when screening infants for CAH.
+Minnesota's Newborn Screening program has a two-tiered testing approach when screening infants for CAH.
 The first test uses the fluoroimmunoassay to screen dried blood spots for a hormone called 17-hydroxyprogesterone (17-OHP).
-If there is too much 17-OHP in the baby's dried blood spot, then we obtain an additional test on the blood spot using extracted 17-OHP.
-If levels remain elevated, the baby may be at risk of having CAH.
+If there is too much 17-OHP in the baby's dried blood spot, then we send the spot to the Mayo Clinic for an additional test called steroid profiling.
+If abnormal, the baby may be at risk of having CAH.

 When testing for CH, the molecule of interest is a hormone called thyroid stimulating hormone (TSH).
 If the fluoroimmunometric assay detects too much TSH in the baby's dried blood spot, the infant is at risk of having congenital hypothyroidism.